 For various reasons, many people put off or don't want to buy life insurance.
-It's not a required insurance such as car and home insurance.
+It is not a required insurance such as auto insurance and homeowners insurance.
 You are not obligated to purchase it any time in your life.
 With mounting bills every month, paying for life insurance always seems to fall on the back burner.
 It is just an extra expense for many.
 However, it really is one of the most important expenses that you will ever pay for in your entire life.
 You may never use your 20-year term policy, but you will have the peace of mind that your family will be helped financially if you were to die unexpectedly.

 Here we list 10 reasons why people don't buy life insurance, and why they are wrong.
 This is by no means an exhaustive list, but only very common reasons.